Aldia

 Once, many kings appeared.
 One was swallowed by poison, one sunk into fire, and one sleeps in a frozen land.
 Without reaching this place, as you alone have.
 One who passed the trials.
 It is time to give an answer.

-Vendrick was the King closest to attaining the ultimate Kingship before us, as Aldia himself admits.
+Vendrick was the king closest to attaining the ultimate Kingship before us, as Aldia himself admits.
 But whereas the younger brother wants us to choose either path unbiased by our curse, the older brother wishes for us to reject them both in spite of it — to allow this twilight era to run its course for as long as it is able.
-Since Vendrick is an optional boss, Aldia most likely interprets our decision to still kill him as our personal rejection of everything Drangleic’s King stood for.
+Since Vendrick is an optional boss, Aldia most likely interprets our decision to still kill him as our personal rejection of everything Drangleic’s king stood for.
 It must therefore frustrate the researcher to see us still mindlessly following the path laid out before us, thereby feeling that he must interject to dissuade us from becoming a tool of tradition.
 When both words and violence fail, he can only appeal to our will yet again, asking if we maybe see the third path and consider taking it over the road which will do either nothing or too much to solve the karma.
 If we listen, we will simply abandon our journey at the final leg.
 Aldia narrates that this path is untreaded territory which is nonetheless our self-imposed “trial”, the consequence of no one’s will but our own.

 I lost everything, and then continued to wait.
 The throne will probably welcome you.
 But the karma will… You want what?
 Light, Dark… or maybe…